altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/rsu/ug-rsu-multiqspi-agx7f-soc.md

 * An application could be located in the cross boundary of 2 chips (i.e. located in more than one chip), but the previous condition still must be satisfied.

 ![](images/multiqspi-layout.png)

+<span style="color: red;">**Note:** The RSU functionality in Linux is broken in 25.1 release due to an issue in Linux(HSD: 14024915012).
+Please refer to [24.3.1 RSU MutliQSPI Build instructions](https://altera-fpga.github.io/rel-24.3.1/embedded-designs/agilex-7/f-series/soc/rsu/ug-rsu-multiqspi-agx7f-soc/).
+This does not affect RSU from U-Boot.</span>

 ## Build Instructions